-- 1. Remove the two screws (M2x3) that secure the thermal shield to the solid-state drive and the system board. - 2.
-Lift the thermal shield off the palm-rest and keyboard assembly. - 3.
-Remove the screw (M2x3) that secures the solid-state drive to the palm-rest and keyboard assembly. - 4.
+- 1. Remove the screw (M2x3) that secures the solid-state drive to the palm-rest and keyboard assembly. - 2.
 Slide and lift the solid-state drive off the SSD1 slot on the system board.

 Installing the 2230 solid-state drive in M.2 slot one